Schools and youth groups are encouraged to use the group campsites designed specifically to meet their needs including:

 Maximum group sizes

-At the three group campsites, the maximum group size is 30.
+At the four group campsites, the maximum group size is 30.
 At all other campsites the maximum size of any group staying overnight on the Bibbulmun Track is 17, including leaders.

-Due to the popularity of the Mt Cooke campsite a new group campsite has been built to prevent overcrowding.
-The group campsite is around 500 metres north of the original Mt Cooke campsite (between Sullivan Rock and the original campsite) and is visible from the Track.
+Due to the popularity of the Monadnocks and the Mt Cooke campsites, two group campsites have been built to prevent overcrowding.
+The Alyi-wa Miya Group Campsite is south of the Monadnocks campsite with a dedicated spur trail east of the Track.
+The Mt Cooke Group Campsite is around 500 metres north of the original Mt Cooke campsite (between Sullivan Rock and the original campsite) and is visible from the Track.
+These two group campsites allow larger groups to use the area north and south of Sullivan Rock for a two night/ three day loop-style walk.

-The 19km Wellington Dam spur trail links the Bibbulmun Track from Yabberup campsite, south of Collie, to the Wellington Dam recreation area which offers a range of other recreational activities including mountain biking and canoeing.
+The 19km Wellington Spur Trail links the Bibbulmun Track from Yabberup campsite, south of Collie, to the Wellington Dam recreation area which offers a range of other recreational activities including mountain biking and canoeing.
+It is a pretty walk through the Wellington National Park which features WA’s unique eucalypt forests of jarrah, marri and yarri (blackbutt).

 The trail has two group campsites and can be walked as a three day/two night or two day/one night walk.